 Scope

-This Section describes the Units of Competence for working with electrical equipment for explosive atmospheres and to ensure the risk of any explosion hazard in such areas has been minimized.
+This Section describes the Units of Competence for working with equipment for explosive atmospheres and to ensure the risk of any explosion hazard in such areas has been minimized.
 The specific Units of Competence are described in detail in Clauses 4.2 to 4.12 and a list of such Units is shown in Table 4.1.

 It is likely that multiple Units of Competence will be assessed and under these circumstances, where the elements of the ‘Evidence guide – Critical aspects of evidence it’ are repeated in each unit, is not expected that the assessment requires any of the elements to be repeated.
 A table showing the cross reference of these repeated elements is give in Section 6.